Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Definition of the detection signal-to-noise ratio

-where~$P_s$ denotes the signal power and~$P_n$ is the noise power.
 Different from traditional signal processing which deal with electronic signals, in GI the signal is in fact an optical one.
 Since the detector directly measures the intensity of light fields, the recorded intensity signal can already be considered as the power.
-Hence, in this study we still use the definition as Eq.~(\ref{eq: SNR def}).
+Hence, in this study we use the definition as~\cite{bian2024broadband}

+where~$\overline{z}$ represents the average value of the detection signal and~$\sigma$ denotes the average noise level.